 Pro Tip: Make the entire restaurant accounting process easier by using a restaurant app to manage invoices and eliminate data entry.

 The Orderly App eliminates all invoice data entry for you and your accountant.

-Our guest author for this post is William Lee.
-We’re big fans of William here at Orderly.
-William is the accountant extraordinaire at Bookkeeping Chef.
-He specializes in restaurant accounting and his clients can count on him to do everything from bookkeeping to payroll to controller services.
-If you’re located in New York and are looking for accounting help, we highly recommend William Lee.
+We’re big fans of Restaurant Accounting Services, Inc. here at Orderly.
+RASI is the leading restaurant accounting software and service provider for the past +20 years.
+They specialize in restaurant accounting, and their clients can count on them to do everything from accounting to payroll to compliance services.
+If you’re looking for accounting help, we highly recommend the team over at RASI.